12 O’Clock High!

 Publication Date: 1948

-Co-authors Beirne Lay, Jr., and Sy Bartlett both had extensive experience as bomber pilots in World War II, and it shows up in spades in their novel, 12 O’Clock High!.
-Focusing on an American bomber group based in England, the story details not only the fighting, but also the consequential psychological struggles experienced by the commanders, pilots and crewmembers.
+Co-authors Beirne Lay Jr. and Sy Bartlett drew on their extensive World War II service as bomber pilots to create 12 O’Clock High!.
+Their firsthand experience shows on every page.
+Centered on an American bomber group based in England, the novel portrays not only the brutal combat missions, but also the intense psychological strain endured by commanders, pilots and crew.